Service (album)

-Service is the seventh studio album by Yellow Magic Orchestra.
+Background

 The band dissolved the following year after a world tour, but would later reform in 1993 for a one-off reunion album, Technodon.

+Releases

 Like ×∞Multiplies, it contains a mixture of YMO songs and comedy sketches performed by Super Eccentric Theater, or S.E.T.
-The first Dutch/German edition of the album omitted the sketches, effectively cutting the album's length in half.
+The first Dutch/German edition of the album shortened the sketches to ten-second interludes, effectively cutting the album's length in half.
 In 1999, the album was remastered under Hosono's supervision with new liner notes provided by lyricist Peter Barakan.

+Songs

 Service features "You've Got to Help Yourself", which was previously featured in instrumental form on the previous album, Naughty Boys Instrumental.
-The 2nd "S.E.T." track featured a sample of Casiopea's song "Time Limit". "以心電信" more accurately transliterates to "Telegraph from the heart".
+The 2nd "S.E.T." track featured Casiopea's song "Time Limit" from their album Mint Jams. "以心電信" more accurately transliterates to "Telegraph from the heart".